 By Vanessa Charlot

-From the transatlantic slave trade to the lynchings and Jim Crow laws of the past to the issues of police brutality, racial discrimination, and gun violence today, the black community and the African diaspora as a whole have faced immense trauma and loss in a truly unique way.
+From the transatlantic slave trade to the lynchings and Jim Crow laws of the past to the issues of police brutality, racial discrimination, and gun violence today, the black community and the African diaspora have faced immense trauma and loss in a truly unique way.
 The repercussions of this trauma and loss range from tears and prayer to anger and violence – and everything in between.
-The result of this ongoing trauma is a deep sense of grief that is shared and passed down through generations, shaping our community’s collective identity and experience.
+This ongoing trauma results in a deep sense of grief shared and passed down through generations, shaping our community’s collective identity and experience.

 That grief – if not dealt with, can turn into a fury and rage the world is not ready for.
-I’d argue a little rage is healthy, in fact, necessary, to motivate progress.
+It can be argued that a bit of rage is healthy and necessary to motivate progress.

 “To be a Negro in this country and to be relatively conscious is to be in a state of rage almost all of the time” –James Baldwin